 You’ll find the best whale watching on Maui and one of the best snorkeling experiences on Molokini Crater.
 Maui also has plenty of adventure opportunities, including the popular Road to Hana.

-Maui has amazing beaches, including green and red sand beaches along the Road to Hana.
+Maui has terrific beaches, including green and red sand beaches along the Road to Hana.
 You’ll also want to experience a sunrise on Haleakala.
-Make sure to bring a jacket, it’s chilly up there.
+Make sure to bring a jacket; it’s chilly up there.

 I wrote a post with some of my favorite things to do in Maui, check it out!

 Kauai is the oldest island and one of the most beautiful.
 Of the four major islands, Kauai remains the most untouched.
 When considering which Hawaiian island to visit, this can be both a good and bad thing!
 Kauai was the backdrop in several famous movies, including Jurassic Park and Indiana Jones.

 If you love adventure, Kauai might be the best island for you.
 From hiking the Na Pali coast to kayaking the Wailua River, to visiting Waimea Canyon.
 Kauai has something for every adventurer.

 Kauai does not have many options for shopping or nightlife, and it can take a while to get around.
 The Na Pali Coast is only accessible by boat, helicopter, or hiking in.
 The island does have two resort areas, in Poipu (south) and Princeville (north.)
 Check out this post about the 10 best things to do on Kauai.